hexfati/SharpDllLoader/README.md

 `-n` and `-a ` parameters are optionals.

 ## Example of usage
-Analyzing a malware you are facing with a DLL written in C# easily inspectable using some commons tools like DNSpy.
+Analyzing a malware you are faced with a DLL written in C# easily inspectable using some common tools like dnSpy.
 You know that the malware invokes (i.e. through a previous Powershell stage) the method `Bypass` of the class `Amsi`, but you're not able to debug the method to undestand what it does.
-So, open SharpDllLoader.exe in your DNSpy instance, insert the correct parameters into Arguments field and select `Stop At: Entrypoint`.
+So, open SharpDllLoader.exe in your dnSpy instance, insert the correct parameters into Arguments field and select `Stop At: Entrypoint`.

 [![](https://github.com/hexfati/SharpDllLoader/raw/master/images/1.PNG)](https://github.com/hexfati/SharpDllLoader/raw/master/images/1.PNG)